Banking Information

 • Are there any extra costs/fees I should know about?

-4. Visit the branch closest to you and ask to speak to someone who can suggest the right kind of account for you as an international student.
+4. Book an appointment and visit the bank branch closest to you and ask to speak to someone who can suggest the right kind of account for you as an international student.

 5. Make your needs clear.